ryanlohyr/NUSDegs/docs/UserGuide.md

 ### Save schedule and exit the program: `Bye`

-Exit NUSDegs and save your current schedule into a data folder that will be in the same folder as where you placed `duke.jar`.
+Exit NUSDegs and save your current schedule into a data folder that will be in the same folder as where you placed `NUSDegs.jar`.
 The data folder will contain both the user's student detail and their schedule planner

 ##### Format: `Bye` (with a capital letter 'B')